 Senate Bill 2, enacted in October 2007, requires local governments to identify one or more zoning categories that allow emergency shelters (year-round shelters for the homeless) without discretionary review.
 The statute permits the City to apply limited conditions to the approval of ministerial permits for emergency shelters.
-The identified zone shall have sufficient capacity to accommodate at least one year-round shelter and accommodate the City's share of the regional unsheltered homeless population.
+The identified zone shall have sufficient capacity to accommodate at least one yearround shelter and accommodate the City's share of the regional unsheltered homeless population.
 In January 2018, the annual Point-in-Time Count found 39 sheltered and 86 unsheltered individuals in the City of Encinitas.

 The City of Encinitas' Zoning Code does not explicitly address emergency shelters.
-The City has initiated adopted amendments to the Zoning Code to permit emergency shelters by right, without discretionary review, within the Light Industrial (LI) and Business Park (BP) zones, consistent with State law.
+Housing Element Program 2E provides that the City will amend its Zoning Code by November 2018 to permit homeless shelters by right, without discretionary review, within the Light Industrial (LI) and Business Park (BP) zones, consistent with State law.
 Areas designated as Light Industrial and BP total approximately 28 acres.
-The amendments are scheduled to be adopted in January 2019 will become effective once they are approved by the California Coastal Commission.